RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ---

-Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspace `Terminal`:
+Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspaces `Terminal`:

 `mvn clean package spring-boot:repackage -DskipTests`